 GOAL THREE A Diverse & Regionally Competitive Economy

-- A. Embrace the City's economic potential and strengthen the City's role as a regional business and employment center. - B. Strengthen the City's engagement and partnership with the business community. - C. Encourage development, maintenance, improvements and diversity in the City's stock of business space
+- A. Embrace the City's economic potential and strengthen the City's role as a regional business and employment center. - B. Strengthen the City's engagement and partnership with the business community.

 GOAL FOUR A High-Performing & Effective Organization